-In CP6 infrastructure projects will be progressed through a pipeline approach with incremental investment decision points, which aligns to the recommendations of the Bowe review (Dame Colette Bowe's review of the planning of Network Rail's enhancements programme for Control Period 5, from 2014 to 2019).
+In CP6 infrastructure projects will be progressed through a pipeline approach with incremental investment decision points, which aligns to the recommendations of the Bowe review.
 For DfT-funded projects, more details of how this works are set out in the Rail Network Enhancements Pipeline (RNEP).